-I cannot discuss the content of the game I am currently working on or any specifics of the project, so please don’t ask.
-Keep following Game Informer in April/May 2013 for exclusive content.
+I take my all my NDAs seriously.
+I cannot discuss the content of the game I am currently working on or any specifics of past or present projects, so please don’t ask.

 As this blog evolves, if anything stated above changes, we will update this section or make note of it in a specific article.

 This blog is about sharing knowledge and experiences, not for promoting products or services.

 Guest bloggers are welcome, but posts must comply with the following policies:

 - Be approximately 500 words in length to a maximum of 1000 words.